verhas/javageci/FILTER_EXPRESSIONS.md

 # Filter expressions

 Many of the generators use filter expressions that select certain members from a class.
 For example you want to map an object to a `Map` and you use the `mapper` generator.
 You want to control which fields should be stored into the map.
 This can be done through the configuration key `filter` specifying a filter expression.
 The expression will select certain fields to be included and exclude others.

+Generators are encouraged to use the configuration parameter `filter` for the purpose.
+This configuration key is also supported by the abstract generators `AbstractFilteredMethodsGenerator` and `AbstractFilteredFieldsGenerator`.
+Generators extending one of these abstract generators will get the methods or fields already filtered.

 ## What is a filter expression

-A filter expression is a logical expression.
+A filter expression is a string, a logical expression.
 For example the filter expression

 `public | private`

 will select all members (fields or methods, whichever the code generator works with) that are either `private` or `public`, but will not select `protected` or package private members.
 You can use `|` to express OR relation and `&` to express AND relation.
 For example the filter expression

 `public | private & final`

 will select the members that are `public` or `private` but the `private` fields also have to be `final` or else they will not be selected.
 (The operator `&` has higher precedence than `|`.)

 The expressions can use the `!` character to negate the following part and `(` and `)` can also be used to override the evaluation order.
 The words and matchers are numerous, and are documented in the following section.

-The filter
-expression compiler and matcher can also be extended with specific words and matchers.
+The filter expression compiler and matcher can also be extended with specific words and matchers.
 If a generator does that it MUST document these extensions.
 If the documentation does not mention any extension then it uses the default set of words and matchers.

 ## Filter words and matchers

 Words are simple selectors, like `private` or `package` that will select a member if the access protection of the member is private or package private.
 Matchers are regular expression matchers that identify certain feature of a member and compare it against a regular expression.
 For example `simpleName ~ /Map$/` will match any class member where the simple name ends with the characters `M`, `a` and `p`.
 (Quite obviously, since only classes can have simple names it can only be used for selectors that select from a set of classes.)
 Regular expressions are checked using the standard Java `java.util.regex.Matcher` class' `find()` method.
 It means that the regular expression may match only a substring and does not need to match the whole string.

 ### Type words and matchers

-The following words and matchers work only with members that are types (classes, interfaces, enums etc.) and must not apply to fields and methods.
-If any of these are used in case of something that is not a class then the code will throw `IllegalArgumentException`.
-Generators should encapsulate that into a `GeciException` and code generation will fail.
+The following words and matchers work with members that are types (classes, interfaces, enums etc.) If they are applied to fields then the type of the field will be checked against these words.
+In case they are applied to methods then the return type will be considered.
+Note, that some of these combinations may not make sense.
+For example a method will never have a returns type which is a `local` class, therefore applying `local` when selecting methods will always yield to `false`.

 * `interface` checks that the certain class type is an interface
 * `primitive` checks that the type is primitive